ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 ``InsertValue()``
 ----------------

 Inserts data into the specified stream.
+Throws an exception if data is already present at the index used in ‘item’.

 **Syntax**